 4. Boston Marriott Long Wharf

-The Boston Marriott Long Wharf is your best Marriott choice in Boston and unveiled a total transformation in 2018.
+The Boston Marriott Long Wharf is your best Marriott choice in Boston and features in our best Marriott executive club lounges.
+It unveiled a total transformation in 2018.
 Located along the harbor at the epicenter of Boston’s rich history and happenings, this completely renovated hotel (a staggering $35 million USD was spent on this renovation) offers a spacious indoor pool with panoramic harbor views, along with a refreshed fitness center with interactive Peloton bikes, featuring immersive indoor cycling experiences with streaming live classes.

 Newly modernized rooms and suites offer a new level of comfort with spa-style bathrooms, featuring organic Aromatherapy amenities, flat-screen HDTVs streaming Netflix and Pandora, and striking views of the harbor or downtown.
 All rooms are styled with distinctive décor that reflects the waterfront locale with rich leather, grey marble, and deep blues.
 Renovated spaces feature brass and marble finishes and colors evocative of the hotel’s waterfront surroundings.

 With inspiring views overlooking the city’s harbor, the newly built, two-story M Club Lounge is a stylish, exclusive space to work, connect, or unwind.
 Marriott Rewards®, Gold and Platinum Elite members, and one guest automatically enjoy access as part of their elite status.
-The lounge features a bountiful breakfast buffet with coffee, tea, and espresso, along with handcrafted sweet, salty, and savory snacks and locally inspired hors d’oeuvres.
+The lounge features a bountiful breakfast buffet with coffee, tea, espresso, handcrafted sweet, salty, and savory snacks, and locally inspired hors d’oeuvres.

 Guests can also take advantage of the lounge’s full bar, which offers wine, beer, water, juice, cocktails, and soda.
 The M Club lounge’s dedicated service staff is always on hand to assist with needs and requests, and guests enjoy free Wi-Fi throughout the space.
 The hotel staff is able to create customized experiences for guests, thanks to partnerships with local attractions, including the city’s heritage sites, Boston Harbor Cruises, the New England Aquarium, and Old Town Trolley Tours.